claireandolina/cse15l-lab-reports/Lab Report 3.md

 `find`

-       -maxdepth levels
+       -maxdepth n
-The `find` will descend at most `levels` (a non-negative integer) levels of directories below the starting-points.
+The `find` will descend at most `n` (a positive integer) directory levels below the starting-points.

 <img width="685" alt="Screenshot 2023-11-02 at 10 28 12 PM" src="https://github.com/claireandolina/cse15l-lab-reports/assets/108210076/8d0142e2-739b-4c9d-a13c-53f611ccafbc">

 `-maxdepth` is useful to very explicitly state the endpoint of a search, if you know for certain that the file being searched for cannot be nested beyond a certain level.
-Using -maxdepth 0 means only apply tests and actions (if specified) to the starting-points themselves.
+If you use -maxdepth 0, you can apply tests and actions (if specified) only to the starting-points.

        -quit

-Once the file is found, the process will exit immediately (with return value zero if no errors have occurred).
+Once the file is found, the process will exit immediately (if no errors have occured, will return zero).

 <img width="901" alt="Screenshot 2023-11-02 at 10 41 17 PM" src="https://github.com/claireandolina/cse15l-lab-reports/assets/108210076/b47bf168-efc4-4e3a-ac8c-18022a7a8e7d">